hermanowiczpiotr/quiz/README.md

 ## Description

-This solution features an open API without authorization, which is an intentional choice to simplify the implementation.
+This solution features an open API with static token, which is an intentional choice to simplify the implementation.

 The `oapi-codegen` library was used to generate the API handlers.